Why may you need a sleep consultation?

 Here is a sleep meditation I wrote for children who struggle with anxiety and find it difficult to “let go at night”.
 I hope it helps you and your child.

-Concerning anxiety, sleep is an extraordinary phenomenon.
+Concerning anxiety, sleep is a remarkable phenomenon.
 In western society, children sleep in isolation.
 This means they are away from us for a long time.
 Sometimes it is not only our children who can be anxious, but also you.
 You may fear something may happen to your child during sleep.
 Reflect on how bedtimes and separations were negotiated in your childhood.
 Was there a death or accident in the family?
 Do you notice that you hold on and feel unable to let go?

 Helping your child sleep in their bed.